Time & Materials Benchmarks

 What is a good gross margin for T&M work?

 The median gross margin for time and materials jobs is 35–40%, with the top quartile reaching 45%+.
-This is the lowest margin of any service category.
-Uncontrolled scope, unbilled travel time, and inadequate materials markup are the primary margin compressors.
+T&M typically lands below packaged residential service work (45–55%) and well below maintenance/SA work in dollar terms — uncontrolled scope, unbilled travel time, and inadequate materials markup are the primary margin compressors.
+T&M still beats commercial install work (10–15%), but it's the most leak-prone of the residential service mix.

 How much do T&M jobs typically expand beyond the initial quote?